Clinical Reporting

 Entry requirements

-Degree or Professional Diploma in Radiography or its equivalent in a relevant discipline.
-Applicants must be a registered practitioner with at least two years' professional practice and post-registration development.
+Degree at 2.2 or above or Professional Diploma in Radiography or its equivalent in a relevant discipline.
+You should have at least one year of professional registration to practice in radiography or a related discipline.

 Months of entry